 Hundreds of thousands of Internet users may lose their online access on July 9, 2012, and Better Business Bureau of Southern Arizona is urging all consumers and businesses to run a quick and easy diagnostic test to see if their computers are infected.

-“Everyone should check to see if their computer is infected,” urged Karen Nalven, President of BBB serving West Florida.
+“Everyone should check to see if their computer is infected,” urged Kim States, BBB President.
 “It takes less than a minute to check and, if your equipment is clean, there is nothing more you need to do.
+If your computer is infected, the DNS Changer Working Group recommends the necessary steps to save your computer.
 But this must be done by July 9th or you could lose internet access.”

 Originally the rescue servers were to be active until March, but a court ruling extended the program until July 9th.
 At that time the clean servers will be turned off and anyone who is still infected with the malware will lose their internet access.
 The FBI believes there are still about 360,000 infected computers in a dozen countries, including the U.S. and Canada.